Le-Space/qrcode-scanner-svelte/README.md

 # PWA QR Code Scanner with BC-UR support

-QR Code scanner in a Svelte Component.
-It supports [BC-UR Encoding](https://github.com/ngraveio/bc-ur).
-Also known as "animated" QR-Codes.
+QR Code scanner in a Svelte Component with [BC-UR Encoding](https://github.com/ngraveio/bc-ur) support.
+It is also known as "animated" QR-Codes.

-BC-UR is not to confuse with [BBQR - Better Bitcoin QR](https://bbqr.org/), which isn't supported yet.
-Both standards are supported by major Bitcoin wallets such as Electrum, BlueWallet, Sparrow Wallet and numerous hardware wallets.
+BC-UR not to confuse with [BBQR - Better Bitcoin QR](https://bbqr.org/), which isn't supported yet.
+Both standards are supported by major Bitcoin wallets such as Electrum, BlueWallet, Sparrow Wallet and numerous other hardware wallets.

 ## Use